What Is Borderline Personality Disorder (BPD)?

 Since BPD is a mental disorder, brain function may also play a role in its development.
 People who are susceptible to borderline personality disorder may have stunted communication in their brains, causing erratic emotions and behavior.

 BPD may also result from environmental factors, such as past trauma.
 This is one reason that men may be misdiagnosed with PTSD when they actually suffer from BPD.
-Traumatic experiences, such as abuse or neglect as a child, can also raise someone’s risk of abusing substances and developing an addiction.
+Traumatic experiences, such as use or neglect as a child, can also raise someone’s risk of abusing substances and developing an addiction.

 Borderline personality disorder and addiction exhibit some of the same symptoms, such as: